cjdbarlow/Part-One/non-invasive-blood-pressure.md

 ---
 ##References
-ANZCA July/August 2000
+1. ANZCA July/August 2000
-Aston
+2. Aston D, Rivers A, Dharmadasa A. Equipment in Anaesthesia and Intensive Care: A complete guide for the FRCA.
+Scion Publishing Ltd. 2014.
-Dr Podcast
+3. Leslie RA, Johnson EK, Goodwin APL.
+Dr Podcast Scripts for the Primary FRCA.
+Cambridge University Press.
+2011.